LTDSA/JBOSP/ABOUT.md

 #### What devices it can runs with?

-It supports Android 5.0 or newer.
-You can use Tencent Cloud Legu Service to make it supports Android 2.x(Yeah, it's true).
+It supports Android 5.0 or a newer version.
+You can use Tencent Cloud Legu Service to make it supports Android 2.x(Yeah, it's true, from 2.x to 8.x).

 #### How to let it supports Android 2.x?